 In addition, the software lets you add other content types to your documents, including rich media, videos, graphics and even surveys.
 You can also add integrations to social content, cloud files, maps, prototypes and more to make your documents as comprehensive as possible.

-The platform has built-in analytics and document tracking with real-time insights so you can see key stats like what pages teammates view most often and how long viewers spend on a page.
+The platform has built-in analytics and document tracking with real-time insights to see key stats like what pages teammates view most often and how long viewers spend on a page.

 - Customizable workflows.